rodegerdts/Pyalmanac/README.md

 ### INSTALLATION on MAC:

 &nbsp;&nbsp;&nbsp;&nbsp;Every Mac comes with python preinstalled.
-(Please choose the Python 3.7 version of Pyalmanac if Python 3.* is installed.)
-You need to install the PyEphem library to use Pyalmanac.
-Type the following commands at the commandline (terminal app):
+&nbsp;&nbsp;&nbsp;&nbsp;(Please choose the Python 3.7 version of Pyalmanac if Python 3.* is installed.)
+&nbsp;&nbsp;&nbsp;&nbsp;You need to install the PyEphem library to use Pyalmanac.
+&nbsp;&nbsp;&nbsp;&nbsp;Type the following commands at the commandline (terminal app):

 &nbsp;&nbsp;&nbsp;&nbsp;sudo easy_install pip
 &nbsp;&nbsp;&nbsp;&nbsp;pip install pyephem

-&nbsp;&nbsp;&nbsp;&nbsp;If this command fails your mac asks you if you would like to install the header files.
-Do so, you do not need to install the full IDE.
-Try again.
+&nbsp;&nbsp;&nbsp;&nbsp;If this command fails, your Mac asks you if you would like to install the header files.
+&nbsp;&nbsp;&nbsp;&nbsp;Do so - you do not need to install the full IDE - and try again.

 &nbsp;&nbsp;&nbsp;&nbsp;Install TeX/LaTeX from http://www.tug.org/mactex/

 &nbsp;&nbsp;&nbsp;&nbsp;Now you are almost ready.
-Put the Pyalmanac files in any directory and start with
+Put the Pyalmanac files in any directory and start with:
 &nbsp;&nbsp;&nbsp;&nbsp;python pyalmanac
 &nbsp;&nbsp;&nbsp;&nbsp;or
 &nbsp;&nbsp;&nbsp;&nbsp;./pyalmanac